ashwinreddy/blog/_notes/Public/Works/Meno.md

 ---
-title: "Meno"
+title: "meno"
 feed: hide
 ---

-_Meno_ is a dialogue by [[Plato]].
+_meno_ is a dialogue by [[plato]].

-Meno's paradox.
+## meno's paradox

-1. If you know what you're looking for, inquiry is unnecessary
+1. if you know what you're looking for, inquiry is unnecessary
-2. If you don't know what you're looking for, inquiry is impossible.
+2. if you don't know what you're looking for, inquiry is impossible.
-3. Therefore, inquiry is either unnecessary or impossible.
+3. therefore, inquiry is either unnecessary or impossible.